Digital Safety Content Report

 We leverage a variety of tools to detect CSEAI, including hash-matching technology (e.g., PhotoDNA) and other forms of proactive detection.
 Microsoft has also made available in-product reporting for products such as OneDrive, Skype, Xbox, and Bing, whereby users can report suspected CSEAI or other violating content.

 Microsoft removes content that contains apparent CSEAI.
-As a U.S.-based company, Microsoft reports all apparent CSEAI to the National Center for Missing and Exploited Children (NCMEC) via the CyberTipline, as required by U.S. law.
-During the period of January to June 2020, Microsoft submitted 32,622 reports to NCMEC.
-We suspend the account(s) associated with the content we have reported to NCMEC for CSEAI or child sexual grooming violations.
+As a US-based company, Microsoft reports all apparent CSEAI to the National Center for Missing and Exploited Children (NCMEC) via the CyberTipline, as required by US law.
+During the period of July-December 2021, Microsoft submitted 36,445 reports to NCMEC.
+We take action on the account(s) associated with the content we have reported to NCMEC for CSEAI or child sexual grooming violations.

-For our hosted consumer services and products – such as OneDrive, Outlook, Skype and Xbox – Microsoft actioned 84,581 pieces of content and suspended 19,922 consumer accounts associated with CSEAI during this period.
-Microsoft detected 99.8% of the content that was actioned, while the remainder was reported to Microsoft by users or third parties.
-Of the accounts suspended for CSEAI, 0.01% were reinstated upon appeal.
+For our hosted consumer services and products – such as OneDrive, Outlook, Skype and Xbox – Microsoft actioned 36,918 pieces of content and 11,805 consumer accounts associated with CSEAI during this period.
+Microsoft detected 99.4 percent of the content that was actioned, while the remainder was reported to Microsoft by users or third parties.
+Of the accounts actioned for CSEAI, 0.04 percent were reinstated upon appeal.

 For the Bing search engine, Microsoft works to prevent CSEAI from entering the search index by leveraging block lists of sites containing CSEAI identified by credible agencies and through PhotoDNA scanning.
-During this reporting period, Microsoft actioned 718,908 pieces of content, with 99.8% detected through PhotoDNA scanning and other proactive measures.
+During this reporting period, Microsoft actioned 274,392 pieces of content, with 97.2 percent detected through PhotoDNA scanning and other proactive measures.

-Note - Data in this report represents the period January – June 2020 and is inclusive of Microsoft consumer products and services including OneDrive, Outlook, Skype, Xbox and Bing.
+Note - Data in this report represents the period July-December 2021 and is inclusive of Microsoft consumer products and services including OneDrive, Outlook, Skype, Xbox and Bing.
 This report does not include data representing LinkedIn or Github which have their own transparency reports.

 When we refer to “hosted consumer products,” we are talking about Microsoft products and services where Microsoft hosts content generated or uploaded by credentialed users (i.e., those logged into a Microsoft account).
 Examples of these products and services include OneDrive, Skype, Outlook and Xbox.